frida/frida-website/_docs/frida-trace.md

 by the `-i` option.

-The `-i / -x` options differ syntactically from their uppercase counterparts in that they accept any of the following forms (MODULE and FUNCTION are regular expressions):
+The `-i / -x` options differ syntactically from their uppercase counterparts in that they accept any of the following forms (MODULE and FUNCTION are both glob patterns):

 <pre style="font-family: monospace;">
 - MODULE!FUNCTION